Focus and Scope

 Scope

-1. Education (Curriculums, Teaching, and Learning, Islamic Education, Educational Technology, Psychology and Counseling, Educational Sociology, Educational Management, Basic Education, Secondary Education, and Higher Education, Special Education, Educational Research Methods, Innovation in Teaching, Learning, Assessment of Teacher Training and Education, and Natural Education for Social Sciences);
+1. Education (Curriculums, Teaching and Learning, Islamic Education, Educational Technology, Psychology and Counseling, Educational Sociology, Educational Management, Basic Education, Secondary Education, Higher Education, Special Education, Educational Research Methods, Innovation in Teaching, Learning, Assessment of Teacher Training and Education, Artificial Intelligence in Education, Digital and Hybrid Pedagogy, Character and Values-Based Education, and Education for Sustainable Development);

-2. Politics (Diplomatic and International Affair, Bureaucracy, Development Studies, Structure and Agency in Social Dynamics, the Role of Government and Non-Governmental Organizations, Concepts and Practical Sociology, Islamic Politics, Government and Public Administration);
+2. Politics (Diplomatic and International Affair, Bureaucracy, Development Studies, Structure and Agency in Social Dynamics, the Role of Government and Non-Governmental Organizations, Concepts and Practical Sociology, Islamic Politics, Government and Public Administration, Digital Politics, Governance and Public Policy, Identity Politics, Conflict Resolution, Security Studies, Democratization, and Comparative Politics in Asia);

-3. Law (Human Right, Terrorism, and Global Issues, Social Justice, Islamic Law, Criminal Law, International Relations; Civil Law, Constitutional Law, Customary Law);
+3. Law (Human Right, Terrorism, Social Justice, Islamic Law, Criminal Law, Digital Law, Environmental Law, International Relations, International Law, Civil Law, Constitutional Law, Customary Law, and Legal Studies);

-4. Humanities and Cultural Studies (Cultural Studies as a Constitutive field, Religious Studies, Islamic Studies, Philosophy, Ethics, Consciousness, Cross-cultural studies, History and Historiography, Theology, Psychology, Spirituality, Human Geography, Anthropology, Local Wisdom, Gender Equality, Linguistics, and Natural Sciences for Social Sciences);
+5. Humanities and Cultural Studies (Cultural Studies as a Constitutive Field, Religious Studies, Islamic Studies, Philosophy, Ethics, Consciousness, Cross-cultural Studies, History and Historiography, Theology, Psychology, Spirituality, Human Geography, Anthropology, Local Wisdom, Gender Equality, Language and Linguistics, Media and Communication Studies, Intercultural Communication, Visual and Performing Arts, Digital Humanities, Environmental Humanities, Postcolonial and Decolonial Thought, Memory and Trauma Studies, Globalization and Transcultural Studies, and Cultural Sustainability).